goodgravy/goodgravy.github.io/content/post/atelic-pursuits.md

 In the past, I've entertained daydreams of being a professional woodwoorker.
 Now, though, I think it would be a terrible idea.
 The pressure to finish each piece would sap enjoyment out of the process, and I'm sure that over time the lure of modern power tools would be irresistible.
 The deliciously-slow, lifelong, atelic pursuit of mastery for mastery's sake would be subverted by the same pressures and dynamics we face in our day jobs.

 Instead, we should recognise and embrace the telic nature of our day-to-day work, while preserving and protecting the atelic nature of our hobbies, whatever they are.

+[^1]: I came across the philosophical aspect of telicity in [this blog post](https://aeon.co/ideas/how-schopenhauers-thought-can-illuminate-a-midlife-crisis).